TaxAct vs. TurboTax: Which Is the Best Tax Software?

 Preparing and filing your taxes isn’t usually a pleasant experience — unless you’re expecting to receive a large tax refund.
 On top of paying a large portion of your income to the government, you’ll most likely have to pay tax preparation fees.
 If you’re not sure how to prepare your taxes, there are tax services to help you this tax season.

+As long as your tax returns are simple ones that don’t include itemized deductions, there’s a good chance you can tackle them on your own, for free.
 Two of the largest tax-filing software programs, TaxAct and TurboTax, offer free federal and state returns.
-From the simplest returns to complex filings, both programs can help you through the tax preparation process.
+Whether you’re going solo for the first time or have some experience under your belt, both programs can walk you step by step through the tax preparation process.

 Here’s a comparison of TaxAct versus TurboTax to help you decide which free tax-filing service is best for you.

 TaxAct Free and TurboTax Free Edition Features

 Although both platforms do essentially the same thing — help you prepare and file your tax returns — each has unique features and ways to support you as you work.

 TaxAct Free is for individuals to file the most basic federal return using Form 1040.
 Although you can also use TaxAct Free to prepare your state return for free, you’ll pay $4.95 for each state return you file.

 The program includes TaxAct Alerts that let you know if you’ve made a mistake that could trigger an audit or cause you to pay more tax than you need to.

 Another useful feature is assistance with your Free Application for Federal Student Aid.
 TaxAct Free lets you compete and print a worksheet containing the information you’ll need when you fill out the FASFA.